TheCakeIsNaOH/choco-remixer/README.md

 See [ADDING_PACKAGES.md (in progress)](https://github.com/TheCakeIsNaOH/choco-remixer/blob/master/ADDING_PACKAGES.md) for more information on how to add support for another package.
 PRs welcome, see [CONTRIBUTING.md](https://github.com/TheCakeIsNaOH/choco-remixer/blob/master/CONTRIBUTING.md) for more information

-Otherwise, open an [issue](https://github.com/TheCakeIsNaOH/choco-remixer/issues/new) to see if I am willing to add support.
+Otherwise, open an [issue](https://github.com/TheCakeIsNaOH/choco-remixer/issues/new) to see if there is someone willing to add support.

 ## Why have internalization functionality?